Global Perspective Leads to Position at Honeywell: Khenda McIntee ’19 BSBA (Marketing and MIS)

 April 8, 2019

 Philippine-born Khenda McIntee ’19 BSBA (Marketing and MIS) spent part of her childhood in Guam and Singapore with her military family—and this global upbringing was her motivation for finding an internship that would take her overseas.
-Her freshman year at the University of Arizona, she landed an internship with London’s Time Magazine.
+Her first year at the University of Arizona, she landed an internship with London’s Time Magazine.

 There, she did research, focusing on big data and social media channels, which combined her passions for marketing and technology.
 Her final project was a presentation on how the company could increase its follower base on social media.